CyonixC/DSC-Zookeeper/internal/Proposals/README.md

 **Returns**
 - `committed` will send any proposals which are to be committed.
 These are ones that have already been checked by the coordinator.
 Any proposal received on this should be committed sequentially and immediately.
 - `denied` will send any proposals which failed the check at the coordinator.
 The commit contained inside is the one returned by the supplied `check` function on check fail.
+- `counter` holds a reference to the ZXID counter, which can be used by external packages to check the current ZXID.
+Particularly, this should be passed as an argument to the Election's Init function.

 **Example**
 ```go